MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 ## How does Secret storage work

 Your Apple ID and certificate are stored securely in an encrypted vault designed so that only App Center internal services are allowed to read the values.
-As with any other credentials, it is not possible to download them from the Secret storage.
+As with any other credentials, it isn't possible to download them from the Secret storage.
 However, the Apple ID owner can assign it to services in App Center.

 ## How do I add Apple ID and certificate to storage?